chrisjbreisch/Trs80.Level1Basic/README.md

 many standard math library functions, Power, Logarithm, and Trig functons weren't included.
 People wrote their own, in BASIC, that you could access as subroutines.
 In fact, Appendix A from the book contains a decent set.
 I've included all the code for these. `MERGE` lets you load these subroutines and add them to the code you already have.
 It differs from `LOAD` in that `LOAD` destroys whatever is currently in memory.

+## What doesn't it do?

+I haven't supplied an editor or any editing tools.
+You want to edit, do that outside and use `LOAD` to bring in what you've written.
+It may not be an emulator, but it looks like one.
+You get the standard READY prompt, and you just start typing code.

+It looks like this:

+> READY
+> >_

+And, for exmple, here's the first program from the book:
+> >10 PRINT "HELLO THERE.
+I AM YOUR NEW TRS-80 MICROCOMPUTER."

+Which will of course output:
+> HELLO THERE.
+I AM YOUR NEW TRS-80 MICROCOMPUTER.
+>
+> READY
+> >_